By the end of this section, you will be able to:

 Preserving Eyewitness Memory: The Elizabeth Smart Case

 Contrast the Cotton case with what happened in the Elizabeth Smart case.
 When Elizabeth was 14 years old and fast asleep in her bed at home, she was abducted at knifepoint.
 Her nine-year-old sister, Mary Katherine, was sleeping in the same bed and watched, terrified, as her beloved older sister was abducted.
 Mary Katherine was the sole eyewitness to this crime and was very fearful.
-In the coming weeks, the Salt Lake City police and the FBI proceeded with caution with Mary Katherine.
+In the following weeks, the Salt Lake City police and the FBI proceeded with caution with Mary Katherine.
 They did not want to implant any false memories or mislead her in any way.
 They did not show her police line-ups or push her to do a composite sketch of the abductor.
 They knew if they corrupted her memory, Elizabeth might never be found.
 For several months, there was little or no progress on the case.
 Then, about 4 months after the kidnapping, Mary Katherine first recalled that she had heard the abductor’s voice prior to that night (he had worked exactly one day as a handyman at the family’s home) and then she was able to name the person whose voice it was.
 The family contacted the press and others recognized him—after a total of nine months, the suspect was caught and Elizabeth Smart was returned to her family.

 The Misinformation Effect